HLT33021

 Gain the practical skills to support physiotherapists, occupational therapists, and other allied health professionals in hospitals, aged care, rehabilitation centers, and community health services.

 This qualification prepares learners to support allied health professionals to deliver safe, person-centred care in real clinical settings.
-Training is workplace-based, building confidence in communication, infection prevention, WHS, and assisting with therapy programs.
-Learners develop the skills to follow clinical instructions, use medical terminology, respond to behaviours of concern, and contribute to efficient, team-based health service delivery aligned with industry standards.
+Training is workplace based, building confidence in communication, infection prevention, WHS, and assisting with therapy programs.
+Learners develop the skills to follow clinical instructions, use medical terminology, respond to behaviours of concern, and contribute to efficient, team based health service delivery aligned with industry standards.

 Who This Course Is For